Visualizing Coding Agent ROI: Designing a Cross-Agent Dashboard

 Phase 2 (1 week): Build the executive view first.
 Early leadership buy-in is essential for sustaining the initiative.
 Add team detail views next.

 Phase 3 (ongoing): Auto-generate monthly reports, cross-pollinate best practices between teams, and optimize licensing based on ROI analysis.
 Run quarterly qualitative surveys to capture effects the dashboard can't show — learning acceleration, design quality improvements, developer experience.
-In particular, ask "which agents do you use for which tasks?" as a free-text question.
-This surfaces multi-agent usage patterns that quantitative data alone can't capture.

 Takeaways